-Since 2008, the firm claims to have pleaded the cases of more than 800 young boys involved in stone pelting.
-Hussain says the boys mostly belonged to the underprivileged families who didn’t afford court charges.
+Since 2008, the firm claims to have pleaded the cases of more than 800 young boys involved in stone-pelting.
+Hussain says the boys mostly belonged to underprivileged families who didn’t afford court charges.
 “We did our bit to provide some sort of relief to such families,” he says.

-Hussain while recounting the cases he handled especially after 2008 Amarnath Land Agitation talks about the several cases wherein mostly educated boys were booked under the draconian act.
-“This has been done only to prolong their trail and keep them under custody for long,” he says.
+Hussain while recounting the cases he handled especially after the 2008 Amarnath Land Agitation talks about several cases wherein mostly educated boys were booked under the draconian act.
+“This has been done only to prolong their trial and keep them under custody for long,” he says.

-When he started pleading the cases of those young boys, he found an undue delay in them before reaching to courtroom.
-This was happening as within 60 mandatory days, police wouldn’t produce challan in the court, he says.
+When he started pleading the cases of those young boys, he found an undue delay in them before reaching the courtroom.
+This was happening as, within 60 mandatory days, police wouldn’t produce challan in the court, he says.
 “Besides prolonging the trail, the FIR would be kept pending.”
 The treatment was making boys’ and their parents’ lives a tormenting affair, Hussain says.

 This is where the firm intervened.
 The idea was to provide maximum legal aid to the boys of all districts of Kashmir.
 But the battery of the lawyers didn’t stop there only.
 The next move was to help in repatriating many foreign prisoners who were languishing in jails under PSA for many years.

-For Hussain, the foray into foreign cases wasn’t new—as since 1990s, he has been handling such cases.
+For Hussain, the foray into foreign cases wasn’t new—as, since the 1990s, he has been handling such cases.
 But now, it was the matter of rising above the individual’s level to make it his firm’s legal mission.
-His legal acumen greatly aided his battery of lawyers—some of whom were still fresh pass outs from universities.
+His legal acumen greatly aided his battery of lawyers—some of whom were still fresh pass-outs from universities.